Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: System Analysis

 \subsection{Static Equilibrium}

-The approach consists of solving a classic geometrical problem, opening the kinematic chains in correspondence to their last joint to impose the equilibrium of the end-effector subject to the resulting external wrench and the reaction forces of the coupling joints.
-Finally, the constraints of these joints are restored by imposing the equilibrium of each leg subject to the previously computed reaction forces.
+To solve the static equilibrium of the PM, we open the kinematic chains {at their last joints} and impose the equilibrium of the end-effector subject to the external wrench and the reaction forces from the coupling joints. {We then} enforce the equilibrium of each leg, considering the previously computed reaction forces.
 This procedure, reported in detail in Appendix A, yields

-where \eqref{eqn:eq_a} expresses the equilibrium of the actuated joints, \eqref{eqn:eq_na} defines the balance of the torques on the non-actuated joints (that must be null), and \eqref{eqn:eq_ee} imposes the equilibrium of the end-effector.
-Since $GH^T$ is a fat matrix with full row rank, all the possible solutions are expressed by
+where \eqref{eqn:eq_a} expresses the equilibrium of the actuated joints, \eqref{eqn:eq_na} defines the balance of the torques on the non-actuated joints ({that} must be null), and \eqref{eqn:eq_ee} imposes the equilibrium of the end-effector.
+As $GH^{\top}$ is a fat matrix with full row rank, all the possible solutions for \eqref{eqn:eq_ee} are expressed by

-where $(GH^T)^R$ is a right-inverse of $GH^T$, the columns of P form a basis of the $\mathcal{N}ull(GH^T)$, and $\Lambda$ is a vector of coefficients that parametrizes the constraint wrenches that achieve the static equilibrium of the end-effector.
+where $(GH^{\top})^R$ is a right-inverse of $GH^{\top}$, the columns of P form a basis of the $\ker(GH^{\top})$, and $\Lambda$ is a vector of coefficients that parametrizes the constraint wrenches achieving the static equilibrium of the end-effector.
+Substituting \eqref{eq:w_tilde} into \eqref{eqn:eq_a} yields